NBISweden/Knox-ePouta/reports/tryggve.md

 in case some of the compute nodes are distributed accross the nordic countries.

-We sat up a test project that runs on Knox, and uses Epouta's virtual machines (VMs) to extend the list of compute nodes.
+We sat up a test project that runs on Knox (in Sweden), and uses Epouta's virtual machines (VMs in Finland) to extend the list of compute nodes.
 The main limitation is the disk accesses, i.e. the network file system (NFS) (cf. the last test).

 # Cancer Analysis Workflow